Applications and processes can start automatically on login on macOS,

 Even though the command above filters out code identified with Apple

-), some results may still be core macOS code.
+(com.apple.), some results may still be core macOS code.
 Note that

-some identifiers may be prefixed with application
+some identifiers may be prefixed with application, and these should

 probably be ignored.
 Check for macOS code that does not have a

-identifier, by searching the /System/Library/Launch*
+com.apple.* identifier, by searching the /System/Library/Launch*

 directories—which are part of macOS and protected by System Integrity